Centre for Open Studies Access programmes

 - Students intending to apply for Nursing take Chemistry and Biology.

 The course is designed to revise basic skills but for all of these subjects students will usually need to have some background knowledge - perhaps through having worked at about 'O' or Standard Grade level at some time in the past or through their work experience.
-(This is not a formal requirement: all of this can be discussed at interview.
-People who do not have this background or feel that it is very rusty may want to take the course Getting Ready for Study: Numbers which runs during July.)
+(This is not a formal requirement: all of this can be discussed at interview.)

 Enrolment and Fees for the Access Programme

-To apply for the Access course you must print the application form and the availability for interview form, complete them and return them both by post or in person to: The Access Secretary, The Centre for Open Studies, University of Glasgow, St. Andrew's Building, 11 Eldon Street, Glasgow, G3 6NH.
+To apply for the Access course you must print the application form and return it by post or in person to: The Access Secretary, The Centre for Open Studies, University of Glasgow, St. Andrew's Building, 11 Eldon Street, Glasgow, G3 6NH.
 Further information can be found in the applicant letter and provisional timetable .

 The Access Secretary can be contacted on 0141 330 1830 or at Openstudies-Access@glasgow.ac.uk forany additional information.